Ingredients

 Side-by-side comparison of erythritol and allulose properties for sugar-free gelato

-Erythritol and allulose are the two professional-grade sugar-free sweeteners for gelato, both with PAC 180 and POD 70.
+Erythritol and allulose are the two professional-grade sugar-free sweeteners for gelato — both with POD ≈ 70 but with very different PAC profiles: erythritol PAC ≈ 280 (low molecular weight 122, so very strong freezing-point depression per gram), allulose PAC ≈ 190 (molecular weight 180, similar to fructose).
 They are the only viable single-ingredient replacements for sucrose in keto, diabetic-friendly, and sugar-free gelato lines — most other sugar-free sweeteners (stevia, monk fruit) lack the bulk to replace sugar 1:1.
 Each has a distinct trade-off: erythritol can produce a cooling sensation on the palate; allulose browns more easily during pasteurization but is more neutral in taste.

 What Erythritol and Allulose Are